 - For the following, a TFS housing shell without installed TFS was mounted on a UCASS to exclude - any obstacle for the air stream through the flow tube.
-The PPt was attached near the outlet of the - 234 TFS housing so that the PPt inlet was iso-axially aligned and positioned as far as possible inside - the flow tube along the longitudinal axis of the UCASS.
+The PPt was attached near the outlet of the - 233 TFS housing so that the PPt inlet was iso-axially aligned and positioned as far as possible inside - the flow tube along the longitudinal axis of the UCASS.
 Thus, along the setup's longitudinal axis, - the PPt inlet was located at the point where the TFS would normally reside.
-The PPt was moved - perpendicularly to the flow and in small increments (~1-2 mm) along a line between the two - 238 extremes of the flow tube's elliptical cross-section.
-The flow speed in the wind tunnel was kept - constant, and for a single data point the average of 15fifteen velocity measurements was taken at - each PPt position.
-The profile measurements of the tube flow profile were carried out for a tunnel - wind speed of about 5 m s-1 and 7 m s-1. - 242 Figure 3 shows corresponding results. where the horizontal bar indicates the maximum of the - 243 standard deviation σ of the PPt data obtained from this measurement series.
-The maximum

-244 standard deviation in PPt's the position of the PPt is estimated to be 0.2 mm and is shown together 245 with the maximum standard deviation of the PPt data obtained from this series of measurements 246 $(\sigma{\text{max}} = 0.05 \text{ m s}^{-1})$ in the bold-framed box.
-The position where the TFS would be aligned (if -247 except for this experiment - installed and adjusted by means of a positioning device) is marked by the grey-shaded area in Fig. 3.
+The PPt was moved - perpendicularly to the flow and in small increments (~1-2 mm) along a line between the two - extremes of the flow tube's elliptical cross-section.
+The flow speed in the wind tunnel was kept - 238 constant, and for a single data point the average of 15 velocity measurements was taken at each - 239 PPt position.
+The profile measurements of the tube flow profile were carried out for a tunnel wind - speed of about 5 m s $^{-1}$ and 7 m s $^{-1}$ . - 241 Figure 3 shows corresponding results.
+The maximum standard deviation in PPt's position is - estimated to be 0.2 mm and is shown together with the maximum standard deviation of the PPt data obtained from this series of measurements ( $\sigma{max}$ = 0.05 m s-1) in the bold-framed box.
+The 243 position where the TFS would be aligned (if - except for this experiment - installed and adjusted 244 245 by means of a positioning device) is marked by the grey-shaded area in Fig. 3.
 The flow profiles exhibit asymmetry.
-The boundary layer at the 248 249 positive end of the y-axis seems broader than at its negative end.
-The reason for this is most likely 250 the quasi-elliptic but asymmetric flow tube cross section of the UCASS flow tube.
-As the ambient 251 flow increases, an increased boundary layer thickness is visible in the UCASS internal flow profile.
-252 Moreover, the flattening of the flow profile is clearly visible towards the centre of the flow tube.
-253 For typical UCASS flow rates (here ~ 2-10 m s-1) this demonstrates, that at intended installation 254 position (grey shaded area), the TFS flow measurement occurs in the free tube flow of the UCASS.
-255 Notably, the determined cross-sectional profile applies to a straight-line flow (i.e. the AOA equals 256 zero).
-Under variable AOA (see Sect.
-3.5.4) and at the selected TFS position any wall effects still 257 have the least influence on the TFS measurement compared to other positions along the tube's 258 cross-section.
+The boundary layer at the positive end of the y-axis seems broader than at its 246 247 negative end.
+The reason for this is most likely the quasi-elliptic but asymmetric flow tube cross section of the UCASS flow tube.
+As the ambient flow increases, an increased boundary layer 248 249 thickness is visible in the UCASS internal flow profile.
+Moreover, the flattening of the flow profile 250 is clearly visible towards the centre of the flow tube.
+For typical UCASS flow rates (here ~ 2-251 10 m s-1) this demonstrates, that at intended installation position (grey shaded area), the TFS 252 flow measurement occurs in the free tube flow of the UCASS.
+Notably, the determined cross-253 sectional profile applies to a straight-line flow (i.e. the AOA equals zero).
+Under variable AOA (see 254 Sect.
+3.5.4) and at the selected TFS position any wall effects still have the least influence on the 255 TFS measurement compared to other positions along the tube's cross-section.